-Courses in module ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 26404w Design, Construction and Assessment of Green Buildings I (p.
-105) 2/1 W 4,5 T. Lützkendorf 26404 Sustainability Assessment of Construction Works (p.
-106) 2/1 S 4,5 T. Lützkendorf
+ID Course Hours per week C/E/T Term СР Responsible Lecturer(s) 26404w Design, Construction and Assessment of Green Buildings I (p.
+104) 2/1 W 4,5 T. Lützkendorf 2585404/2586404 Sustainability Assessment of Construction Works (p.
+105) 2/1 S 4,5 T. Lützkendorf

 The assessment is carried out as partial exams (according to Section 4(2), 1 o.
 2 of the examination regulation) of the single courses of this module, whose sum of credits must meet the minimum requirement of credits of this module.
-The assessment procedures are described for each course of the module seperately.
+The assessment procedures are described for each course of the module separately.

-The final grade of the module is the average of the grades of each course weighted by the credits and truncated after the first decimal
+The final grade of the module is the average of the grades of each course weighted by the credits and truncated after the first decimal.